-Emil spent 2012 working on a full-length Change Request LP and new music as Broadway & Wilson with Jeff Bloom.
-He also developed and fine-tuned a new moniker that holds a particularly special place in his heart: After Monday (the duo consisting of Emil and his longtime friend, Chicago house institution, Gene Farris).
-Emil is touring in 2013 to promote his Change Request LP on Seasons Recordings and is Handling Happy Feet, in addition to putting out releases and remixes on Derrick Carter’s Classic Music Company, Mark Farina’s Great Lakes Audio, and six-time GRAMMY nominee Steve “Silk” Hurley’s S&S Records.
+One of the earlier innovators of the "Jackin House" genre under the Broadway & Wilson moniker with Jeff Bloom, Andrew is never content to stay in one place or style of musical thought for very long.
+He spent 2013 finishing a full-length Change Request LP (Tangible Illusion) and new music as Broadway & Wilson.
+He also developed and fine-tuned a new moniker with very dear old friend: After Monday (the duo consisting of Emil and his longtime cohort, Chicago house institution, Gene Farris).
+Andrew is touring in 2013/14 to promote his Change Request LP, with the first single featuring the iconic Chez Damier, on Glenview Records.
+He is the only recording artist to do production work simultaneously for Derrick Carter’s Classic Music Company, Mark Farina’s Great Lakes Audio, Gene Farris's Farris Wheel Recordings, and four-time GRAMMY nominee Steve “Silk” Hurley’s S&S Records.

 Today Emil remains one of Chicago's most respected and lauded DJs and producers.
 With numerous productions that have landed on countless Top 100 charts, a notable discography and legitimate DJ resume, and—perhaps most importantly—the unwavering support of Chicago’s many prominent local house music icons, Emil stands out as his own man and a true talent amid a crowd of old-school house heavyweights.

-So, what exactly is Change Request?
-It is simply a compilation that consists of an innovative amalgamation of Emil’s impressive range of musical influences.
+Change Request is simply a compilation that consists of an innovative amalgamation of Emil’s impressive range of musical influences.
 His latest and greatest incarnation of his musical chameleon self.
 Change Request is a still-evolving project that has been a long time in the making.
-As Emil has honed and fine-tuned his ear and his technical skills via a multitude of professional composition projects ranging from orchestral and film, to TV and varying genres of electronic music (most notably, Chicago house), he has allowed the concept of Change Request to develop organically in his mind.
+As Emil has honed and fine-tuned his ear and his technical skills via a multitude of professional composition projects ranging from orchestral and film, to TV and varying genres of electronic music (most notably, Chicago house), he has allowed the concept of Change Request to develop organically.

 At the root of it all is Emil’s longtime passion for Rhythm and Blues.
 His ultimate vision for Change Request is to use it as an avenue for his own personal re-working of one of his most revered musical genres.
-Put simply, he wants to revolutionize his beloved R&B by augmenting it with the best qualities of his other true love: house music.
-With Change Request, Emil intends to create Rhythm and Blues music that is as danceable as it is introspective—a contemporary extension of R&B that tells cultural urban stories through subtle, dance-inducing sounds.
-Emil isn’t out to create your father’s Rhythm and Blues… so stay tuned—change is just around the corner.
+Put simply, he wants to revolutionize his beloved R&B and Jazz by augmenting it with the best qualities of his other true love: house music.
+With Change Request, Emil intends to create Rhythm and Blues music that is as danceable as it is introspective—a contemporary extension of R&B/Jazz that tells cultural urban stories through subtle, dance-inducing sounds.

 Andrew Emil has worked on projects for the following labels: